fusioncharts/dev_centre_docs/chart-guide/standard-charts/marimekko-chart.md

 The chart will look as shown below:

-LIVE CHART
+{% embed_chart standard-charts-marimekko-chart-example-4.js %}

-Click here to edit the above chart.
+Click [here](http://jsfiddle.net/fusioncharts/vvk1of9j/) to edit the above chart.